ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 2. The system matches the e-mail id in the input parameter with the phone no of the individual in the auth DB based on the mapped UIN/VID.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 3. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
 4. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->email”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->email, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
-5. The system proceeds to execute Notification -SMS/E-mail.
-Please refer wiki for to know more about the type error messages based on scenario.
+1. Integrates the response with the static token generated for the authentication request.
+Refer to features related to generate a [**Static Token]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
+1. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).

 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).